-Co-chairs: Tobias Steinke, Deutsche Nationalbibliothek (German National Library); Gina Jones, Library of Congress
+Co-chairs: Tobias Steinke, Deutsche Nationalbibliothek (German National Library); Grace Thomas, Library of Congress

 The Preservation Working Group (PWG) focus is on policy, practices and resources in support of preserving the content and accessibility of web archives.
 The PWG aims to understand and report on how approaches used for other kind of digital resources might be used with web archives, as well as the special characteristics of web archives that might require new approaches.
 It will provide recommendations for additions or enhancements to tools, standards, practice guidelines, and possible further studies/research.